Cushychicken/br-by-ex/README.md

 Note that, if you've built one of the other projects already, you may wish to run `make -C buildroot clean` before building with a new defconfig.

-This will make your build take longer, but it also ensures your new example won't build with unexpected artifacts that mess with with expected operation.
+This will make your build take longer, but it also ensures your new example won't build with unexpected artifacts that may mess with normal operation.

 # Project Index